-Acoustic (that is, sound) signals are omni directional (i.e. they travel in all directions) and can be broadcast to a large audience including intended and unintended listeners, and those in view and hidden from view.
+Acoustic (that is, sound) signals are omni directional (i.e. they travel in all directions) and can be broadcast to a large audience of intended and unintended listeners, including those in view and those hidden from view.
 Being short-lived and deliberate, acoustic signals are useful for giving information about an immediate situation, rather than about a constant state.
-Through reflection, refraction and absorption, acoustic signals are degraded by the environment in ways that are often very much greater for high frequency sounds than for low frequency sounds.
+Through reflection, refraction and absorption, acoustic signals are degraded by the environment in ways that are often very much greater for high frequency sounds than for very low frequency sounds.
 Elephants are specialists in the production of low frequency sound and in the use of long-distance communication.
 Check out some good examples on acoustic communication by elephants in article "What Elephant Calls Mean: A User's Guide" published by National Geographic in 2014, based on the work of ElephantVoices.

 The range of sounds elephants produce

 To get a sense of the range of frequencies used by elephants it may be useful to compare them with the range used by people.
 A typical human male's voice in speech fluctuates around 110 Hertz (Hz, or cycles per second), a female's voice around 220 Hz and a child's around 300 Hz.
-Among elephants, a typical male rumble fluctuates around an average minimum of 12 Hz (more than 3 octaves below a man's voice), a female's rumble around 13 Hz and a calf's around 22 Hz.
+Among elephants, a typical male rumble vibrates around 12 Hz (more than 3 octaves below a man's voice), a female's rumble around 13 Hz and a calf's around 22 Hz.

 In normal human speech, the vibration rate may vary over a 2:1 ratio, in other words over one octave, while a singers voice may have a range of over two octaves.
-By contrast, the fundamental frequency within a single elephant call may vary over 4 octaves, starting with a rumble at 27 Hz and grading into a roar at 470 Hz!
-Including the harmonics elephant calls may contain frequencies ranging over more than 10 octaves, from a low of 5 Hz to a high of over 10,000 Hz.
-Imagine a musical composition with some operatic elephants!
+By contrast, the fundamental frequency within a single elephant call may vary over 4 octaves, starting with a Rumble at 27 Hz and grading into a Roar at 470 Hz!

 How do elephants produce such a range of sounds?